qazimamoon10/Case-Study-1/README.md

 # Case-Study-1
-As a data scientist working for a hedge fund, you will extract the profit data for Tesla and GameStop and build a dashboard to compare the price of the stock vs the profit for the hedge fund.
+As a data scientist working for a hedge fund, you will build a Facebook Prophet Machine learning model to forecast the price of Tesla 30 days into the future.
+You will also visualize the historical performance of Tesla and evaluate the performance of our model.